-Aquablation Therapy Surgical Treatment for BPH (Enlarged Prostate)
+Aquablation Therapy for BPH (Enlarged Prostate) in Alexandria & Woodbridge

 Aquablation therapy is a new type of surgical treatment for benign prostatic hyperplasia (BPH).
-At Potomac Urology, we are proud to be among the first on the east coast and the only practice in the surrounding states ( Virginia, DC, Maryland, New Jersey, West Virginia or North Carolina) to offer this treatment.
-We have had patient travel from all over the country travel here to take advantage of this advanced, minimally invasive treatment.
+At Potomac Urology, we are proud to be among the first on the east coast, and the only practice in the surrounding states, ( Virginia, DC, Maryland, New Jersey, West Virginia, or North Carolina) to offer this treatment.
+We have had patients travel from all over the country travel here to take advantage of this advanced, minimally invasive treatment.
 This treatment is offered through both our Woodbridge, VA and Alexandria, VA offices.

 We know choosing a treatment option can be overwhelming, as it often forces men to compromise in some way.
 This could mean not responding well to medication, or choosing a treatment that only provides limited relief, that may have a long recovery time, or that may even cause issues with sexual function.

 Aquablation therapy is a one-of-a-kind procedure that aims to minimize this compromise.